-- 1. Limited to Morgan County 4-H members only. - 2.Showmanship may be divided into junior and senior divisions when deemed necessary by the department superintendent.
-However, only one award will be available in each department: Beef, Sheep, Swine, Horses and Goats. - 3.
-Age will be determined as of September 1 of the current enrollment year.
-Junior: 13 and under & Senior: 14 and up - 4.
-Showmanship classes will be held after the conclusion of the respective livestock species shows. - 5.
-Participants must show their own project, unless directed otherwise by the judge. - 6.
-Animals are to be groomed by the showman. - 7.
-The judge has the final decision.
+- 1. Showmanship may be divided into junior and senior divisions. - 2.
+Age will be determined as of September 1 of the current enrollment year: Junior 13 and under Senior 14 and up - 3.
+Showmanship classes will be held after the conclusion of the respective livestock species shows. - 4.
+Participants must show their own project, unless directed otherwise by the judge. - 5.
+Animals are to be groomed by the showman.

+6. The judge has the final decision.
 He or she may choose to ask the exhibitors to identify parts of the animal's body or explain a particular concept of livestock management.